-"Hmph.
+"Hmmph.
 I see standards of scholarship have continued to decline during my absence."

-The most senior Archivist and Scribe is Jerriv Forrim, a picky and demanding dwarf who strikes fear into the heart of apprentices throughout the Library.
+The most senior Scribe and Archivist is Jerriv Forrim, a picky and demanding dwarf who strikes fear into the heart of apprentices throughout the Library.
 Though Forrim's scholarly credentials are impeccable, he finds it difficult to get along with others.
 Younger staff members pray nightly to the Passion Mynbruje that Forrim will not succeed Merrox as Master of the Hall of Records.

-Forrim recently returned to duty after a mysterious, debilitating illness.
-Merrox believes that he may have fallen prey to the same malady that has struck the king.
-In fact, Forrim was poisoned by Thom Edrull, a rival Archivist willing to stoop to almost any tactics to improve his own position.
+Forrim long suffered from a mysterious, debilitating illness.
+In fact Thom Edrull poisoned Forrim to improve his own position.
 Forrim does not suspect Edrull's villainy, as he has a strong sense of fairness and would find it inconceivable that anyone would deliberately incapacitate a fellow scholar in order to land a plum research project.

-Jerriv Forrim goes out of his way to avoid meeting adventurers and other Library patrons.
+Jerriv Forrim goes out of his way to avoid meeting adventurers and other library patrons.
 If he happens to bump into a group of player characters while they are misbehaving or abusing library privileges, however, he will loudly, publicly and eloquently bawl them out.